hk8xb/invarity/invarity-cli/README.md

 ## Tool Registration

-**Key Concept:** "Register" means validate locally, compute schema_hash if missing, then POST to the registry.
-Tools are scoped to a tenant and principal.
+Tools are registered to a **tenant's tool library**.
+Once registered, tools can be referenced by toolsets.

 ### `invarity tools validate`